tbadtmr/AncientConnections_Project/README.md

 The ancient DNA data was preprocessed using the script `AADR_dataParser.py` and manually cleaned for consistency.
 All required data is included in the `Data/` folder.

+## Project Repository

+You can find the full project, source code, and documentation at:
+  GitHub: tbadtmr/AncientConnections_Project

 **Have Fun Exploring!**
 Whether you're tracing your own maternal line or diving into the deep ancestry of ancient populations —